danchubb/CanVar/README.md

     mongod --dbpath database

 This local server needs to be running at all times when you are working on the site.
-You could do this in the background if you want or set up some startup service, but I think it's easier just to open a tab you can monitor.
+You could do this in the background if you want or set up some startup service, or within a screeen session if you don't want to keep an active terminal window open.

-Finally, you may want to keep the system in a virtualenv:
+Finally, you may want to keep the system in a virtualenv, to install:

+For Mac:

-    sudo port install py27-virtualenv # Or whatever version or sudo apt-get install virtualenv
+    sudo port install py27-virtualenv # Or whatever version For linux:

+    sudo apt-get install virtualenv
     or sudo pip install virtualenv

-If so, you can create a python virtual environment where the browser will live:
+You can then create a python virtual environment where the browser will live:

     mkdir canvar_env
     virtualenv canvar_env